"One-time Office license or subscription" – choosing a model

 No monthly or annual fees

-License assigned to a specific device
+A license assigned to a specific device

-Office subscription – what is Microsoft 365?
+Office Subscription – What Is Microsoft 365?

-The available subscription versions are:
+The available subscription plans are:

 Microsoft 365 Personal (for one person)